Leica M9 vs Panasonic GX7

 Concerning the storage of imaging data, both the M9 and the GX7 write their files to SDXC cards.
 The GX7 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the M9 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Leica M9 and the Panasonic GX7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (18.1 vs 15.8MP) with a 9% higher linear resolution.